rowinbot/tsconfig/README.md

 ### Framework-Specific Options

 I don't yet cover framework-specific options, like `vite`, `next`, `remix`, etc. With enough persuasion, I might add them in the future.

-## Why Not Use `@tsconfig/bases`?

-The [`@tsconfig/bases`](https://github.com/tsconfig/bases) package is a great resource for TypeScript configurations.
-However, I disagree with the idea that there is a single "recommended" configuration that works for everyone.

-Also, I wanted a set of `tsconfig.json` files that I controlled so I could use them to keep my [Total TypeScript Course Repos](https://github.com/rowinbot) up to date.

-If you're looking for a great TypeScript course, check out [Total TypeScript](https://www.totaltypescript.com/).